 Both parents are expected to sign up for volunteer positions when initially registering swimmer(s) for the Wild Orca summer season.
-At team registration you will be asked to designate 3 choices for volunteer positions (descriptions found on "Volunteer Roles" tab).
-You will then be assigned season volunteer positions, usually as per your initial assignment — but, sometimes just as per team "needs."
+At team registration you will be asked to designate 3 choices for volunteer positions (descriptions found on "Volunteer Roles" tab) and based on these designations, you will be assigned season volunteer positions by the Lead Volunteer Coordinator.

-Your swimmer will be eligible to swim a meet once swimmer is checked-in with age-group parent & parent volunteer is checked-in at the Orca Volunteer "check-in table."
+At the meet, your swimmer will be eligible to swim once he/she is checked-in with the age-group parent & the parent volunteer is checked-in at the Orca Volunteer "check-in table."

 Explanations about various volunteer roles are listed on the "Volunteer Roles" tab.
-What you don't understand you can find answers to via our Team Manager, our long-time Head Coach, the listed Volunteer Coordinator, or a generally friendly volunteer who previously held the position.
+If you have lingering questions, you can find answers via our Team Manager, our long-time Head Coach, Volunteer Coordinator, or a generally friendly volunteer who previously held the position.

 One Session per Swimmer

 Please be reminded, if you have a child swimming in a meet, you are expected to volunteer for at least one shift for that meet.
-If you have two swimmers, you'll need to cover 2 shifts for each meet.
-Three swimmers.....3 shifts.
+If you have two or more swimmers, you'll need to cover at least 2 shifts for each meet.
 We understand that sometimes there are extenuating circumstances that will prohibit you from covering a shift.
-You'll need to get with the Orca Volunteer Coordinator or Orca's Team Manager should this occur and explain the situation.
+You will need to contact the Orca Volunteer Coordinator and/or Orca Team Manager should this occur and explain the situation.
 Your child's eligibility to swim a meet is dependent upon your volunteer hours.
-Should requirements not be met you may very well find your swimmer(s) ineligible for upcoming meets.
+Should requirements not be met, you may very well find your swimmer(s) ineligible for upcoming meets.